Click here to REGISTER

 - Determine the arc flash rating and arc flash label using IEEE Std.
 1584 – 2018

-3. Our admin team shall send you shortly the Statement of Account/Confirmation of registration.
-Sign the statement of account to conform and finalize your registration.
-For Free Events, you will not be receiving any Statement of Account.
+2. Our admin team shall send you shortly the Statement of Account/Confirmation of registration.
+Sign the statement of account to conform and finalize your registration and email the soft copy.

-4. Follow the instructions in the statement of account and complete your payment, if applicable.
+3. Follow the instructions in the statement of account and complete your payment.

-5. For paid events, you may send the signed and scanned copy of the Statement of Account and your deposit slip, if applicable.
+4. Send the scanned copy of the Statement of Account and your deposit slip.